Brayantcw/devops-pizza-app/README.md

 ## Future Improvements
 In future versions, the following improvements can be made:
 - Implement user authentication with separate views for users and administrators.
 - Deploy the application to a Kubernetes cluster in a cloud environment like Amazon EKS.
 As example I added a module and the basic terragrunt file to deploy a eks cluster.
-Please refer to IAC section for further details
+Please refer to IAC section for further details.

 ## Iac
 - The application can be installed on an EKS cluster.
 Since I don't have an AWS account to test it, I decided to generate the basic templates (Terraform module and Terragrunt file for EKS) as examples.
 Please refer to iac and iac-modules folders.

+## CI-CD
+- There is a workflow to build the image using GitHub Actions.
+This workflow is triggered every time a new commit is created in the application folder (myproject).
+For future improvements, code validations and logic to generate versions for the image can be included.
+Please refer to .github/workflows for more details.
 - Using Terraform/Terragrunt and a GitHub workflow, the Terragrunt plan and apply can be configured to deploy an EKS cluster.
 A similar process can be used to add a Helm release module for deploying the application.

 ## Contributing